Go Serverless with Kubeless!

 Some other examples may include :

-HTTP endpoint for API gateway( e.g. rest API), Scheduled timer
+HTTP endpoint for API gateway( e.g., rest API), Scheduled timer

 Installation and Deployment Steps:

-I. Download Minikube and start Minikube cluster.
+I. Download Minikube and start the Minikube cluster.

 The command for this is: